lah7/gtk3-classic/README.md

 File chooser
 ---

-* Annoying single-click "feature" in file list is disabled.
-You always have to double-click to choose file from list.
-See https://bugzilla.gnome.org/show_bug.cgi?id=758065.
 * Typeahead feature is restored.
 Recursive file search will not be ran automatically when you start typing.
 You can still search recursively by Left Alt + S shortcut.
 See https://bugzilla.gnome.org/show_bug.cgi?id=784029.
 * "Other locations" button is removed from places sidebar.
 All mounted devices and drives are accessible directly.
 * Trash and XDG user directories (like Pictures, Downloads, Documents) are removed from places sidebar.
 You can add it as bookmarks.